blueheron786/gba-game-experiment/README.md

 # GBA Project

 ## Overview
 This project is a simple Game Boy Advance (GBA) application that demonstrates basic graphics rendering.
-It sets the video mode to bitmap and displays the text "Hello World" on the screen.
+You control a blue square that can walk around (but not into the white square obstacles) and shoot red bullets by pressing A or B.

 ## Project Structure
 ```